 End Sub

-- Consequently, the data in the above table is sorted alphabetically.
+- Data is sorted alphabetically.

 Read More: Advantages of Sorting Data in Excel